 I can tell you, from the feedback the students provided both on the return trip to school and afterwards, that the trip to your beautiful radio station was thoroughly enjoyed by everyone.
-They really loved the interactive set provided by Sophia and her amazing jazz players.
 The fact that the students were encouraged to sing and perform along was a huge bonus, and the tour of the facility was greatly appreciated as they had never seen the inside of a real live radio station before.

 Thanks again for a wonderful time, and I hope to bring more students in the near future.